carp-lang/Carp/docs/hacking.md

 - Requesting borrow checking for forms

-In addition to the `XObjs` corresponding to the source file being compiled, the evauator relies on a `Context`--`Context` is a global object that contains state for the compiler.
+In addition to the `XObjs` corresponding to the source file being compiled, the evaluator relies on a `Context`--`Context` is a global object that contains state for the compiler.
 The compiler's `Context` is comprised of several environments, defined by the `Env` type--which hold references to known bindings.
-Different environments are used by different pahses of the compiler to evaluate forms, resolve types, and, generally speaking prepare code for emission.
+Different environments are used by different phases of the compiler to evaluate forms, resolve types, and, generally speaking prepare code for emission.